A Final Game Board For California Cannabis Regulations- January 11, 2019

 Significant increase in cannabis events

-California Gov. Jerry Brown signed a bill which replaces a law that allowed licenced cannabis events to be held on county fairgrounds.
+California Gov. Jerry Brown signed a bill which replaces a law that allowed licensed cannabis events to be held on county fairgrounds.
 This means there would likely be an increase in various types of cannabis events held in California.
 The bill was passed to benefit local economies and small businesses by giving cities more independence to govern how such events take place in the state.

 These are some of the changes proposed in the latest draft of industry rules.
 You can check the detailed draft here.